 Graphing these means drawing each piece on its own section.
 The point where the rule changes is usually included in one piece or the other, not both.

 Honestly, this is the part most guides get wrong.
-They're not.
-That said, they treat piecewise functions like they're some exotic concept.
-They're just two functions with a fence between them Simple, but easy to overlook..
+They treat piecewise functions like they're some exotic concept.
+Worth adding: they're not.
+They're just two functions with a fence between them Practical, not theoretical..

 Common Mistakes